coderanger/coderanger.net/content/posts/chef-secrets.md

 bag values.
 The current version (v2) uses AES-256-CBC with an additional SHA256 HMAC.
 The next version (v3) will use AES-256-GCM.

-This offer. a bit of a trade, you can achieve Least Privilege by ensuring that only those that are granted access will have the decryption key for a particular secret.
+This offers a bit of a trade, you can achieve Least Privilege by ensuring that only those that are granted access will have the decryption key for a particular secret.
 The downside of this is now you need to manage and distribute the decryption keys.
 While this isn't impossible, the keys